About iExile

 Literature should not arrive dressed like a startup, a catalog, or a museum gift shop.
 We publish what returns from silence and what refuses to stay buried.

-Today, iExile returns as both archive and living platform: a home for the work of Jaia Papitz, and a space for new writing by others.
-It publishes books, poems, satire, short stories, fragments, and selected texts that resist flattening, trend-thinking, and cultural obedience.
+Today, iExile returns as both archive and living platform.
+It publishes books, poems, translations, plays & screenplays, satire, short stories, fragments, and selected texts that resist flattening, trend-thinking, and cultural obedience.

 Some of its earlier body will return through the restored archive.
 New work will continue to be added alongside it.